High School to College Pathways

 children and former foster children in Oregon colleges and universities.

-- With the passage of HB 2147, each postsecondary institution will provide to HECC the number of high school
+- With the passage of HB 2147 (2017), each postsecondary institution will provide to HECC the number of high school

-graduates from each school district who are enrolled at the institution, and the
+graduates from each Oregon school district who are enrolled at the institution, and the

 school district.
 HECC will then submit the information to the Department of

-Education, who will then provide it to school districts.
+Education, who will provide annual updates to school districts.